-Accident At School: How to claim compensation for your child for the most common types of school accidents on and off the school premises
+Accident At School: How to claim compensation for your child for the most common types of school accidents both on and off the school premises

 What safety precautions should be taken to avoid your child from having an accident at school?